cwcyau/hdruk-roche-summer-school/README.md

 - HDRUK Wellcome PhD student (**free**)
 - All other PhD students (**£100**)

 Your registration fee will cover tuition, accommodation and a number of meals.
+If you are invited to participate, fees must be paid within 10 working days to ensure your place is secured.

-## How do you register?
+## How do I apply?

-If you are interested in participating in the summer school, please express your interest using the [registration form](https://forms.gle/1TKE4WMYMJ5TL92q9).
+If you are interested in applying to participate in the summer school, please express your interest using the [registration form](https://forms.gle/1TKE4WMYMJ5TL92q9).

 The deadline for applications is **30 May 2023**.